pinnaculum/galacteek/galacteek/docs/manual/en/filemanager.rst

 Right-clicking an entry in the file manager will popup a menu giving you a few
 options:

+- *Copy multihash to the clipboard*
-- *Copy the selected file's IPFS hash to the clipboard*
+- *Copy full path to the clipboard*
 - *Unlink*: this will dereference the item but not delete it (i.e. the content will still be available through your IPFS node)
 - *Delete*: purge from your IPFS node (**note**: if others have *pinned* this data on their node, it will still be available)
-- *Hashmark*: bookmark the IPFS hash associated with the file
+- *Hashmark*: hashmark this item
-- *Browse*: open a browser tab for this file
+- *Browse*: open a browser tab for this item
+- *Open*: open this item with the resource opener
 - *Explore*: for directories, open an explorer tab for this entry
-- *Open with*: use specific application/method to open this file (mediaplayer, ebook..)
 - *Publish to IPNS key*: this will link this file to the given IPNS key

 Keyboard shortcuts